Pink Dot SG: Pink Dot New York

 Pink Dot picnics were held on 7 June 2011, 6 October 2012 and 22 June 2013 in Central Park, New York City.
 Approximately 30 participants turned up for each event.
 Pink Dot NY did not continue in subsequent years.

 Pink Dot Okinawa

 2013

 Pink Dot Okinawa was inspired by Singapore's Pink Dot.
-Pink Dot OK 2013 was the island's first LGBT event and was held on 14 July with a turnout of 800 people.
+Pink Dot OK 2013 was the island's first LGBTQ event and was held on 14 July with a turnout of 800 people.
 The event was held in a park in Naha city, Okinawa, Japan due to its large tourist crowd and diverse culture.

-Pink Dot OK 2013 featured pre-night club events, a pre-event beach party, an LGBT book fair and an after-party.
+Pink Dot OK 2013 featured pre-night club events, a pre-event beach party, an LGBTQ book fair and an after-party.
 The event was covered by local media, including the Okinawa Times and Ryukyu Shimpo.
 The mascot for the event was Pinkmaaru, a winking cartoon animal with the event's name, "Pink Dot OK".